AxaFrance/SlimFaas/README.md

 ## What Next ?

-1. Public Open Source
-2. Add a build version without any redis dependencies and allow SlimFaas to manage internal queue
+1. Different scale down mode depending from configuration and current hour
-3. Scale up dynamically from SlimFaas
+2. Scale up dynamically from SlimFaas
-4. Upgrade to .NET8 using AOT => lighter and faster
+3. Upgrade to .NET8 using AOT => lighter and faster